By Hannah Morrissey; reviewed by Jeannette Hartman

 And her Chicago business catering to the dark and depraved fantasies of private members has burned to the ground.

 Only her abusive aunt Bern used the word “Ruin” to refer to Morgan.
-Her last image of Bern was of her “lying faceup with her skull shattered on the concrete, mouth open to catch snowflakes” after she’d slipped on the ice getting the mail.
+Her last image of Bern was of her “lying face up with her skull shattered on the concrete, mouth open to catch snowflakes” after she’d slipped on the ice getting the mail.

 But now, with newly purchased photography equipment, Morgan is starting over.
 Her first assignment is to photograph the wealthy Reynolds family holiday party.
 The family is welcoming and down-to-earth.
-The chemistry she feels with Bennett Reynolds, who arranged to hiring her, is almost magical.
+The chemistry she feels with Bennett Reynolds, who arranged to hire her, is almost magical.

 But then, as so often happens in Morgan’s life, everything takes a wrong turn.
 After a drink with Bennett at a bar away from family eyes, she stops at the Fast Mart to buy gas and a candy bar.
 Patrol Officer Brix Garrison comes in for a cup of coffee.
 Another man rushes in and fires at the cop, who falls to the ground in front of Morgan.
 Staring at her, he mumbles with his dying breath, “I’ve found you.”